 Ivonne Díaz-Claisse, Ph.D. | President & CEO, HISPA

-Diaz-Claisse was elected to the President’s Council of Cornell Women in 2017 and inducted into Trenton YWCA’s Women’s Hall of Fame in 2014.
-Recognition of her leadership and devotion to supporting Latino youth includes Prospanica’s Brillante Award for Community Service Excellence (2018); Color Magazine’s All-Inclusive Awards’ Change Agent Award – Individual (2017); ); New Jersey Hispanic Leadership Association Education Award (2014); Princeton University Service Award for exemplary service and dedicated leadership (2013); Latino Institute 2013 award for supporting Latino students at all levels; NJIT Society of Hispanic Professional Engineers Educator of the Year Award (2012); Verizon Hispanic Support Award (2011); and New Jersey Hispanic Research and Information Center Distinguished Maria De Castro Blake Outstanding Community Service Award (2010).
+Dr. Diaz-Claisse was elected to the President’s Council of Cornell Women in 2017 and inducted into Trenton YWCA’s Women’s Hall of Fame in 2014.
+Recognition of her leadership and devotion to supporting Latino youth has been recognized with Prospanica’s Brillante Award for Community Service Excellence (2018); Color Magazine’s All-Inclusive Awards’ Change Agent Award – Individual (2017); ); New Jersey Hispanic Leadership Association Education Award (2014); Princeton University Service Award for exemplary service and dedicated leadership (2013); Latino Institute 2013 award for supporting Latino students at all levels; NJIT Society of Hispanic Professional Engineers Educator of the Year Award (2012); Verizon Hispanic Support Award (2011); and New Jersey Hispanic Research and Information Center Distinguished Maria De Castro Blake Outstanding Community Service Award (2010).

-She holds a BS in Mathematics from the University of Puerto Rico; a Masters in Engineering in Operations Research from Cornell University, a Masters in Mathematics from the University of Maryland and a Ph.D. in Mathematics from Arizona State University.
+Her professional background includes a 10-year career at AT&T as an Operations Research Analyst supporting network capacity planning initiatives by providing expertise in data analysis, optimization and forecasting.
+She serves on the Board of Directors of the Horizon Foundation for New Jersey and on the Board of the National Center for Girls’ Leadership at Stuart Day School of the Sacred Heart in Princeton, NJ.
+She holds a BS in Mathematics from the University of Puerto Rico; a master’s in engineering in operations research from Cornell University, a master’s in mathematics from the University of Maryland and a Ph.D. in mathematics from Arizona State University.
 With this background and her professional experience, Díaz-Claisse is particularly passionate about growing the pipeline of Hispanic students going into the STEM fields.